Leadership Training Courses in Forecasting and Communication:

-A teaching team of world-class futurists, science fiction and entertainment creators, and military and business leaders teach the “how” of forecasting and narrative.
-Structured as half, 1, or 2 day executive education courses, the online class blends experts sharing the principles and lessons learned through a mix of lecture and conversations, along with “writer’s room” exercises that allow hands-on creative experiences that identify key issues for the organization and new ways to explore and communicate them.
-These engagements can be combined with read/watch-ahead lists and “office hours” type ongoing relationships that allow for an expanded conversation about how to approach specific creative and analytical tasks.
-The group has provided such classes to organizations that range from the NATO military alliance to Syracuse University’s Maxwell School of Citizenship and Public Affairs training program for US government executives.
+A teaching team of world-class futurists, science fiction and entertainment creators, and military and business leaders teach the “how” of forecasting and narrative communication, in order to better reach and influence target audiences.
+Structured as half, 1, or 2 day executive education courses, the in-person or online class blends experts sharing the principles and lessons learned through a mix of lecture and conversations, along with “writer’s room” exercises that allow hands-on creative experiences that a) identify key issues for the organization to better communicate and b) new ways to explore and share them.
+These engagements can be combined with an “office hours” type ongoing relationship that allow for an expanded conversation about how to approach specific creative and analytical tasks.
+Useful Fiction has provided such classes to organizations that range from the NATO military alliance to Syracuse University’s Maxwell School of Citizenship and Public Affairs training program for US government executives.

 “Blue Horizons” is a group tasked by the commander of the U.S. Air Force to identify and understand future trends and their implications for its strategy and planning.
 Useful Fiction built both 1 and 2 day in-person and online courses designed to train USAF mid-career leaders on forecasting and narrative for more effective communications.
 The events featured how-to lectures and lessons learned from a group that included New York Times best-selling authors, a venture capitalist investor, a corporate futurist, the head of Australian military officer training, the former Commander of US Special Operations, the co-writers of Game of Thrones, the producer of Hunger Games and Crazy Rich Asians, and the team behind The Walking Dead and Good Lord Bird.
 These were followed by various training exercises to allow the students to apply the lessons learned into developing actual story concept creation based on areas of real world concern to their organization.